-The Witcher season two production is on hold for two weeks as Netflix moves to deal with the coronavirus situation in the UK.
+The Witcher season 2 production is on hold for two weeks as Netflix moves to deal with the coronavirus situation in the UK.
 Deadline reports that production has been halted "to allow everyone the time to make informed decisions about how to move forward."

 Netflix shut down production on all its shows in the US and Canada last week as President Trump declared a state of emergency.
 Cases in the UK have been steadily increasing, and many businesses are temporarily closing offices to try and slow the spread of the virus.